JonathanGes/GoogleWorkshop/README.md

 ### Implementation

 - **Framework** - React for its ease of use, vast community and reusable components methodology.
 - **State Management** - We use MobX State Tree to manage state.
 The opinionated methodology makes it easy for us to work together and makes the code readable.
-Snapshots help us implement autosave easily!
+Snapshots help us implement autosave!
 - **Routing** - Reach router is one of the easiest solutions we could find.
 - **UI** - We chose to go with Material UI for its simplicity and many available examples.
 - **Deployment** - We use Netlify to continously deploy our project to production.